ZigliLucien/ziglilucien.github.io/WeatherNotes/fcast.md

    </p>
    <p>
       <div style="font-size:120%">
          <h3>Sunday Night</h3>A chance of showers and thunderstorms between 1am and 4am, then a chance of showers and thunderstorms.
-Partly cloudy, with
+Partly cloudy.
+Low
-         a low around 69.
+         around 69, with temperatures rising to around 71 overnight.
 North northeast wind around 5 mph.
-Chance of precipitation is 30%.<br></div>
+Chance of precipitation is
+         30%.<br></div>
    </p>
    <p>
       <div style="font-size:120%">